nonnb/nonnb.github.io/SmartGit/Latest/GitConcepts/Branches.md

 # Branches

-Branches are used by Git to store independent series of commits in a repository.
+Branches are used by Git to store an independent series of commits in a repository.

 In Git, you can create as many Branches in a repository as you like, e.g., it is common to create branches when fixing bugs for a previous release of a software project, while simultaneously developing new features for the next project version.